mjanko5/battlefront_royale/README.md

 * Green pucks are benefit objects: gain +10 points when hit.
 100 points is level up.
 * Pass 3 levels to win, but watch out for increasing speeds at each level!

+Possible enhancements:
+* Create a timer, and keep a high score for plays with lowest time.

 Enjoy